jds485/RHESSys_ParamSA-Cal-GIOpt/README.md

 Smith, J.D., L. Lin, J.D.
 Quinn, and L.E.
 Band. (in prep.).
 Guidance on evaluating parametric model uncertainty at decision-relevant scales.
 To be submitted to Hydrology and Earth System Sciences.

+Credit: The WRTDS_ModifiedFunctions.R were originally from USGS functions in the [EGRET](https://github.com/USGS-R/EGRET) package.
+They are modified according to [GitHub issue #251](https://github.com/USGS-R/EGRET/issues/251)

 ## LikelihoodData
 Contains code for the generalized normal distribution (skew exponential power) used for the sensitiivty analysis and calibration studies.